amy9r0/FastSpeech2/README.md

 # FastSpeech 2 - PyTorch Implementation

-# CSCI E-104 Final Project alterations
+- CSCI E-104 Final Project alterations
 These alterations are for the final project for CSCI E-104: Advanced Deep Learning.
 I updated the requirements.txt for a compatible environment and added the option for a ResNet in the PostNet object.
 The original CNN implementation can still be used if you choose.
 There is a notebook Main_wrap.ipynb that will walk through the implementation and configurations for this model of FastSpeech2.
 The final output of just two models is ~6GB and can be downloaded [here](https://drive.google.com/drive/folders/175-7bjBsxdoatIkXCSN92mnB1vin9pf4?usp=sharing) for tensorboard analysis and synthesis.
+A zip file of this project was also too large to upload for review, so that file can be seen [here](https://drive.google.com/file/d/14fQYHNE3uz7U3mvUQycPFXSm6asgea6B/view?usp=share_link).
 -

 This is a PyTorch implementation of Microsoft's text-to-speech system [**FastSpeech 2: Fast and High-Quality End-to-End Text to Speech**](https://arxiv.org/abs/2006.04558v1).